 Cabin Fever & Cabin Fever 2: Spring Fever

 The hit horror comedy film Cabin Fever (2002) features a group of college students who rent a cabin and develop a flesh-eating virus.
-The cabin used in the film was located in Camp Raven Knob – a 3,200-acre scouting reservation near Mount Airy – and though you can’t visit the actual cabin or camp, the mountains offer many non-scary opportunities for cabin rentals.
+The cabin used in the film was located in Camp Raven Knob, a 3,200-acre scouting reservation near Mount Airy.
 To stock up on fresh sandwiches and fried pies, stop by Priddy’s General Store in Danbury – it’s where we meet Dennis, the boy who likes pancakes and biting people.
 Take your time perusing the old-timey quaintness, which is as accurate in real life as it is in the film.
 For the sequel, so much fake blood was used on the set at historic Williston Middle School that the storm drains were said to be running red (it was harmless food-based dye).

 Released in 2013, The Conjuring is a supernatural horror film based on the experiences of paranormal investigators Ed and Lorraine Warren (played by Patrick Wilson and Vera Farmiga) as they assist the Perron family with disturbing events in their farmhouse.
 The home in the film is a two-story, 5,000 square-foot house along the Black River in Currie (a half hour northwest of Wilmington), but it was used only for exterior shots.
 A replica of the house was then built on a sound stage.
 Other filming locations include the Carolina Apartments, the Kenan Memorial Fountain, UNC Wilmington’s campus and the Carolinian Inn.
 Take a Ghost Walk Tour of Old Wilmington to stroll past sites used for this film, plus other burial grounds and haunted homes.